Frequently Violated Parking Regulations

 Parked on Private Property

-State Statute 346.55(3) and (4) states no person may leave or park any motor vehicle on private property without the consent of the owner or lessee of the property.
+State Statute 346.55(3) and (4) state no person may leave or park any motor vehicle on private property without the consent of the owner or lessee of the property.

 Owners or lessees of public or private property may permit parking by certain persons and limit restrict or prohibit parking as to other persons if the owner or lessee posts a sign on the property indicating for whom parking is permitted limited restricted or prohibited.
 No person may leave or park any motor vehicle on public or private property contrary to a sign posted thereon.